NEW MEMBER WELCOME PACKET

 SAFETY OFFICER: Reviews group riding rules, promotes safety by ensuring that all new members view the Safety Video and take the Safety Ride before riding with the chapter.

-ACTIVITIES OFFICERS: (approximately 16) Keeps our chapter busy having fun by planning and running numerous chapter events.
+ACTIVITIES OFFICERS: Keep our chapter busy having fun by planning and running numerous chapter events.

 MEMBERSHIP OFFICER: Enrolls new members, administers annual chapter renewals, and ensures that all chapter members have a current National HOG membership.